 In August 2024, SEMPHN commissioned Jewish Care to provide culturally-appropriate mental health support to Victorian Jewish community members affected by the Middle East crisis.

-In April 2026, SEMPHN provided additional funding to Jewish Care to strengthen mental health and wellbeing support for the Victorian Jewish community following the Bondi Beach attack and rising antisemitism.
+SEMPHN is now providing additional funding to Jewish Care to strengthen mental health and wellbeing support for the Victorian Jewish community following the Bondi Beach attack and the harm caused by antisemitism.

 • enhance the direct mental health and wellbeing support Jewish Care already provides to the Jewish community, with a focus on trauma-informed care and recovery